coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 5. Double click the installer to launch it.

 A browser window will open Tectonic Installer to walk you through the setup process and provision your cluster.

+When prompted, log in to your CoreOS account to obtain the License and Pull Secret, as described in [Creating your CoreOS account](#create-account) above.

 If you prefer to work within the terminal, extract and launch the Installer using:
 ```bash